 What is the best month to visit Copenhagen?

-For this solo guide to Copenhagen Denmark, I highly recommend September to visit Copenhagen, which is when I was there last year.
-I was in Copenhagen in May over 26 years ago, and it was still nice but a little chillier.
+I highly recommend September to visit Copenhagen, which is when I was there last.
+Spring time in Copenhagen is also nice, but slightly chillier.

 As you’ll see from my beautiful photos, there were far fewer tourists in September and the weather was lovely.